n123git/yw-cond/README.md

 * If the flag byte is < 1 (`0x00`/`0x80–0xFF`), the sub-block is jumped past entirely.

 Despite being confirmed to have existed as early as Yo-kai Watch 1, these jumps are rarely used in practice.
 Although these can most likely be used to get around the 64 stack value limit in select situations.
-Additionally since the game executes the cond without an intermediary parsing stage you can place invalid bytes without consequence as long as it's jumped past and not executed i.e. using a `0 ->`  (falsy value + conditional jump).
+Additionally since the game executes the Cond without an intermediary parsing stage you can place invalid bytes without consequence as long as it's jumped past and not executed i.e. using a `0 ->`  (falsy value + conditional jump).

 ## 4. **Read Operations**